Sn00pyW00dst0ck/ngx-loom/README.md

 ### Documentation

 Documentation for ngx-loom is created utilizing [Compodoc](https://compodoc.app/).
-There are two provided npm scripts to generate documentation.
+There are two provided npm scripts to generate documentation, or you can view the docs at [this page](https://sn00pyw00dst0ck.github.io/ngx-loom/).

 1. `compodoc:build` - Builds the documentation to a directory `/documentation`.
 2. `compodoc:serve` - Builds and serves the documentation to `localhost:5555`.

+> [!NOTE]
-*Note: Documentation is not generated for the loom-demo project, only ngx-loom.*
+> Documentation is not generated for the loom-demo project, only ngx-loom.
+Documentation is not 100% comprehensive, but will improve with time.

 #
 *This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.6.*